mmoya26/dollarguard/README.md

 - Style success message when creating an expense
 - Move validation from NestJS controller to services instead
 - Add create expense for a particular year in the expenses page
-- Handle errors if user enter wrong credentials
-- Handle errors if user enter an exisiting email when signing up
 - Guard front-end and backend routes
 - Look into anything security wise before fully finishing the auth process
 - Add HttpOnly when creating cookies